Academic Extension Program

 Skilled to Work is a school-based training program that is intended as a transition from school to the workplace.
 It is designed to build literacy and numeracy skills in the workplace.
 The program is delivered by the same teacher for the majority of their classes.
 Students are provided with opportunities to complete various School Curriculum and Standards Authority Courses.
 There will also be a work placement component 2 weeks block release per year.
 Based on achievement, students will be advised of their eligibility for this program.

 All students have Individual Education Plans and Individual Behaviour Plans developed with professional and parental collaboration.
 The Welcome Centre provides high quality educational programs for students.
-In addition to Learning Area teachers the school provides specialist teachers in Home Economics, Art, Metalwork, Woodwork, Dance, Music and Gym.
+In addition to Welcome Centre’s ASDAN curriculum, students engage in specialist courses including Home Economics, Art, Metalwork, Woodwork, Dance, Music and Gym.